-OFS Credit Company, Inc., or the "Company," is a non-diversified, externally managed closed-end management investment company that has registered as an investment company under the Investment Company Act of 1940, or the "1940 Act."
+We are a non-diversified, externally managed closed-end management investment company that has registered as an investment company under the Investment Company Act of 1940, or the "1940 Act."
 Our investment adviser is OFS Capital Management, LLC, which we refer to as "OFS Advisor" or the "Advisor."
 Our primary investment objective is to generate current income, with a secondary objective to generate capital appreciation.
 Under normal market conditions, we will invest at least 80% of our assets, or net assets plus borrowings, in floating rate credit instruments and other structured credit investments, including: (i) collateralized loan obligation ("CLO") debt and subordinated (i.e., residual or equity) securities; (ii) traditional corporate credit investments, including leveraged loans and high yield bonds; (iii) opportunistic credit investments, including stressed and distressed credit situations and long/short credit investments; and (iv) other credit-related instruments.
 The CLOs in which we invest or intend to invest are collateralized by portfolios consisting primarily of below investment grade U.S. senior secured loans with a large number of distinct underlying borrowers across various industry sectors.
-As part of the 80%, we may also invest in other securities and instruments that are related to these investments or that OFS Advisor believes are consistent with our investment objectives, including senior debt tranches of CLOs and loan accumulation facilities typically incur leverage between three and six times prior to a CLO's pricing.
-The CLO securities in which we primarily seek to invest are also sometimes referred to as "junk" securities.
-In addition, the CLO equity and subordinated debt securities in which we will invest are highly leveraged (with CLO equity securities typically being leveraged 9 to 13 times), which magnifies our risk of loss on such investments.
+As part of the 80%, we may also invest in other securities and instruments that are related to these investments or that OFS Advisor believes are consistent with our investment objectives, including senior debt tranches of CLOs and loan accumulation facilities.
+Loan accumulation facilities are short-to medium-term facilities often provided by the bank that will serve as the placement agent or arranger on a CLO transaction.
+Loan accumulation facilities typically incur leverage between three and six times prior to a CLO's pricing.
+The CLO securities in which we primarily seek to invest are unrated or rated below investment grade and are considered speculative with respect to timely payment of interest and repayment of principal.
+Unrated and below investment grade securities are also sometimes referred to as "